El Fasher

 El Fasher (also alternatively rendered as Al-Fashir; الفاشر) is a city in western Sudan.
 It serves as the capital of the North Darfur State, is located in the Darfur region of Sudan, and is 195 km northeast of Nyala.
 A historical caravan post, El Fasher is located at an elevation of about 700 m.
 The city serves as an agricultural marketing point for the cereals and fruits grown in the surrounding region.
-El Fasher is linked by road with both Geneina and Umm Keddada.
+El Fasher is linked by road to both Geneina and Umm Keddada.

-The city was the site of a major siege during the Sudanese civil war (2023–present), which lasted 18 months, before falling to the Rapid Support Forces (RSF) in October 2025.
-Shortly after the city's capture by the RSF, a subsequent massacre was perpetrated in the city, where thousands were killed as a result.
+The city was the site of a major siege during the ongoing Sudanese civil war, which lasted 18 months, before falling to the Rapid Support Forces (RSF) in October 2025.
+Shortly after the city's capture by the RSF, an estimated 60,000–68,000 civilians were killed in the El Fasher massacre.
+By January 2026, it was described as a ghost town.

-Etymology

-El Fasher can also be written as Al-Fashir or El Fashir.

 History

 El Fasher's origins date back to the late 18th century, when Abdul Rahman el-Rashid, Sultan of Darfur, moved his itinerant court (fashir) to a site called Rahad Tendelti while campaigning in the region of northern Darfur as it was a vital area for a settlement and grazing; eventually, the site was renamed to Al-Fashir.
 A town developed around the sultan's palace grounds.
+It fell to the British during the invasion of Darfur in November 1916.

 Al Fashir University was created in 1990 by decree of President Omar al-Bashir and officially opened in February 1991 in premises west of El Fasher Airport and south of the Al Fashir Secondary School.

+During the 2010 El Fasher protests nine people were killed by authorities.